puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 Routing decisions MUST be made per request rather than per transport connection.
 Accordingly, two requests received on the same client connection MAY be forwarded to different backend LLM endpoints.

-The listener MUST preserve enough request metadata for validation, policy enforcement, semantic routing, load balancing, and response correlation.
-The externally visible service surface is defined by the LLM RESTful Service Interface and LLM Service RESTful APIs sections of this document.

 ## Ports

-Ports MAY be used for TLS termination, HTTP processing, authentication, administrative access, or other deployment-specific functions.
+Ports MAY be used for TCP, TLS and HTTP processing, authentication, administrative access, or other deployment-specific functions.

 Their detailed internal behavior is out of scope for this document unless explicitly referenced by the LLM service path.